 All users and project data will either be stored in the database, or have a reference to their location stored (as in the case of the UML files, both .core and .png).
 MySQL is the database, because it’s an open source relational database that is familiar to most of the development team.

-This has been prototyped and is working
+This has been prototyped and is working.

 Architectural Mechanism 3 – UI/Front End (view)